jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 for each method - for example, *makeNoise* might not do anything.
 In this case, Player doesn't override it, so the Player doesn't make any noise.

-There are probably going to be lots of other instance variables too, but this is just an outline.
+There are probably going to be lots of other methods (and instance variables too), but this is just an outline.

-Each subclass changes the behaviour in ways you should be familiar with by now.
+Each subclass changes the behaviour in different ways.
 For example, *move* will be very different for Player than for Monster: the Player code will read the input and move the object, while the Monster code might automatically move the object towards the Player.